 )

-We begin by selecting an area of the chart (for example, plot.title).
-Then, we say what type of element it is: element_text(), element_line(), element_rect(), or element_blank().
-For now, we’re working with element_text() to handle formatting the title, subtitle, and caption.
+For each area, we say what type of element it is: element_text(), element_line(), element_rect(), or element_blank().
 Within the element type, we give values to properties.
 This can be, say, setting the font family (the property) to Helvetica (the value).

 One of the main things the bbc_style() function does is bump up the text size.
 Increasing font size helps with legibility, especially when plots made using the bbplot package are viewed on smaller mobile devices.
 The code first formats the title (with plot.title) using Helvetica 28-point bold font in a nearly black color (that’s the hex code #222222).
 The subtitle (using plot.subtitle) is 22-point Helvetica.

-Some spacing is added between the title and subtitle using the margin() function, which gives the spacing, in points, for the top (9), right (0), bottom (9), and left (0) sides.
+We add some spacing between the title and subtitle using the margin() function, which gives the spacing, in points, for the top (9), right (0), bottom (9), and left (0) sides.
 Finally, the caption (through the plot.caption argument) is removed using the element_blank() function.
 This is done because the finalise_plot() function in the bbplot package adds elements, including a caption and the BBC logo to the bottom of plots.

-Let’s XXXXXX

-penguins_plot + theme( plot.title = element_text( family = font, size = 28, face = "bold", color = "#222222" ), plot.subtitle = element_text( family = font, size = 22, margin = margin(9, 0, 9, 0) ), plot.caption = element_blank() )

-We can see these changes in Figure 3-3.
+Figure 3-3 shows these changes.

 [F03003.pdf]